willjreid/daily-learning-journal/WJR-code201-day4.md

 Use var.join(', ') when trying to convert an array into a readable string of content, separated by a comma and space.

 Update: ultimately I learned not to feel too comfortable with branching just yet.
 It turns out that I had created a repo within a repo, which was just the sort of thing they had warned us.
 This may help to explain some slow performance out of my Atom text editor.
+A TA helped me delete the extraneous branch I had created, but has encouraged me to work on branching, committing, pull request-ing and merging with each day's journal entries.
+I will endeavor to follow that advice.